Exploring how religion shapes our world

 Jeffrey C. Pugh is Maude Sharpe Powell Professor of Religious Studies.
 His most recent book is Religionless Christianity: Dietrich Bonhoeffer in Troubled Times, released in 2009.
 He teaches courses in religion and science, and religion and politics.

 L.D.
-Russell is the department’s lecturer and teaches in the area of world religions and religion and culture.
+Russell is a senior lecturer and teaches in the area of world religions and religion and culture.
 In 2009, Russell published Godspeed: Racing is my Religion, a book about the theological aspects of NASCAR.

 Graduate study and career options